alexpreynolds/bam-js/README.md

 )
 ```

-A similar BAM reader method is available via `streamRecordsForRangeSample`.
+A similar BAM reader method is available via `streamRecordsForRangeSample`

-Both methods return an Array of BAM features.
+Both methods return an Array of BAM features of length `reservoirSize` or
+smaller

 ### async \*streamRecordsForRange(refName, start, end, opts)